-YouTube’s Search Algorithms Keep Promoting Child Exploitation.
-Here’s How They’re Being Taught.
+YouTube Has A Massive Child Exploitation Problem.
+How Humans Train Its Search AI Is Partly Why.

 Selman said this is how “quality ratings” could be used in an algorithmic system like YouTube’s.
 “The raters will have a significant impact on what users will get to see.”

-The guidelines instruct raters to assign videos a high level of effort and skill if they have post-processing, video editing, or sound mixing — all familiar characteristics in the hundreds of thousands of questionable and exploitative kids’ videos uncovered on the platform so far.
+The guidelines instruct raters to assign videos a high level of effort and skill if they have post-processing, video editing, or sound mixing — all familiar characteristics in the hundreds of thousands of questionable and exploitative kids videos uncovered on the platform so far.
 Often, creators of such “family-friendly” content, which in some cases earned tens of thousands of dollars a month, use original animation or their real kids as actors.

 Advertisement

 One example in YouTube’s search rating guidelines uses a video with “a moaning ‘ahhh’ noise set to jarring music and disturbing images” as an example.
-The guidelines instruct raters to rate the video with the highest possible quality because: “The author seems to have animated this video and made the soundtrack on his own.
-This required effort and care,” and “The author is an authority or expert for this video because he has built a brand around this type of content, including a channel of similar videos and an online store.
+The guidelines instruct raters to rate the video with the highest possible quality.
+“The author seems to have animated this video and made the soundtrack on his own.
+This required effort and care,” the guidelines state.
+“The author is an authority or expert for this video because he has built a brand around this type of content, including a channel of similar videos and an online store.
 His Twitter feed says, ‘I write songs that drive you insane.’”

 Advertisement